kore4lyf/notes/blockchain/blockchain_udacity/blockchain_udacity.md

 ##### Deterministic Wallets
 There are two types of deterministic wallet.
 1. **Sequential Deterministic Wallet**: A random number is used to generate a seed.
 The seed is then put through a mathematical function which then derives a series of private keys.
-The is **mnemonic phrases are combine** to generate a master private key which is then **appends a counter with an incrementing value(every time a new private key is generated) to generate new private keys that can be used to generate it's own public key**.
+The is **mnemonic phrases are combined** to generate a master private key which is then **appends a counter with an incrementing value(every time a new private key is generated) to generate new private keys that can be used to generate it's own public key**.

 1. **Hierachical Deterministic Wallet**: The HD wallet contain keys derived in a tree structure.
 A **Master Key** is generated from a **Seed** and a **Child Key** is generated from a **Master Key**.
 A **Master Key** can generate many **Child Keys** and a **Child Key** can generate many **Grandchild Keys**.